tummfm/chemtrain/docs/algorithms/getting_started.md

 ### ``quantity`` --- **Computing Ensemble Quantities**

-In addition to computing single-snapshot quantities, **chemtrain** enables to computation of macroscopic ensemble-based quantities.
-Examples of such quantities are simple ensemble averages, but also thermodynamic quantities like the free energy or heat capacity.
+In addition to computing single-snapshot quantities, **chemtrain** enables the computation of macroscopic ensemble-based quantities.
+Examples of such quantities are simple ensemble averages, but also thermodynamic quantities such as the free energy or heat capacity.

 ### ``data`` --- **Data Loading and Processing**